turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1a_plug_ins_basics.md

 simple class used to share common boilerplate error handling logic between the various demo plugins in the assembly.

-If using VS use the class library template.

-Note that we must use .NET 4.6.2 to write plug-ins
+Note that we must use .NET 4.6.2 to write plug-ins:

 ```xml
 <TargetFramework>net462</TargetFramework>
 ```

+So, no global usings, nullable types or file-scoped namespaces.

 ### Required Packages